dissoc/cloboss/docs/guides/wildfly.md

 test run can be found beneath your project's `target/isolated-wildfly/` directory.

-Similar to the `immutant war` task, configuration of the `immutant test` task may be specified in either the `[:immutant :test]` path of `project.clj` or as command line arguments.
+Similar to the `cloboss war` task, configuration of the `cloboss test` task may be specified in either the `[:cloboss :test]` path of `project.clj` or as command line arguments.
 For a detailed description of each option:

-    $ lein help immutant testing
+    $ lein help cloboss testing

 And for a brief listing of just the command line switches:

-    $ lein help immutant test
+    $ lein help cloboss test

 ## Deploying to WildFly